netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    registry.
 Concretely, the IANA Considerations Section SHALL at least provide the following information:

-   *  An IANA request to add a note to the page displaying the information about the IANA-maintained module that new values must not be directly added to the module, but to an authoritative IANA registry.
+   *  A request to IANA to add a note to the page displaying the information about the IANA-maintained module that new values must not be directly added to the module.
+These values should be added to an authoritative IANA registry.

-   *  An IANA request to add a note to the authoritative IANA registry to indicate that any change to the registry must be reflected into the corresponding IANA-maintained module.
+   *  A request to IANA to add a note to the authoritative IANA registry to indicate that any change to the registry must be reflected into the corresponding IANA-maintained module.